EdwardJRoss/skeptric/content/about.md

 * [Exercises from *Regression and Other Stories*](https://github.com/EdwardJRoss/regression_stories)
 * [Baking Pi Tutorial for building a Baremetal OS on Raspberry Pi](https://github.com/EdwardJRoss/regression_stories)
 * [Some NLP algorithms inspired bu Jurefsky's *Speech and Language Processing*, 3rd edition](https://github.com/EdwardJRoss/mlzero)

+# Contact

+You can email me at webmaster@skeptric.com